Castlevania: Lords of Shadow – Mirror of Fate: Plot

 An untold period of time later, Simon Belmont (voiced by Alec Newman), Trevor's son, witnesses his mother's murder at the hands of Dracula's forces.
 He pledges her vengeance before fleeing to the mountains.
 The Mountain People raise him as a fighter and he becomes a master at the whip.
 Upon reaching adulthood, Simon leaves the mountains to go to Castlevania, Dracula's castle.
 Upon arriving he meets a shade (voiced by Michael Maloney), who requests his medallion.
 He refuses and The Shade directs him to obtain a copy of The Combat Cross (The original destroyed by Gabriel in the first game) which allows him to swing across large gaps.
 He enters the theatre but is trapped and ambushed by an endless stream of Evil Puppets who fight him.
-Just as he is about to be cutdown, a White Haired Man saves him and ends the stream of puppets.
+Just as he is about to be cut down, a White Haired Man saves him and ends the stream of puppets.
 The White Haired Man flees before Simon can confront him.

 The White Haired Man saves Simon once more by stopping a dangerous carousel.
 He reveals that he knows Simon before fleeing once more.